quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/Business-Law_-Text-and-Cases/bltc_part41_28-6_Online_Ban.md

 ---

 #### Example of a Commercial Fund Transfer
 Jellux, Inc., instructs its bank to credit $5 million to Perot Corporation’s account in another bank.
-The process involves debiting Jellux's account and electronically transferring $5 million to Perot's account.
+The process involves debiting Jellux's account and electronically transferring$5 million to Perot's account.
 :p What is an example of a commercial fund transfer?
 ??x
 An example of a commercial fund transfer is when Jellux, Inc., instructs its bank, North Bank, to credit $5 million to Perot Corporation’s account in South Bank.
 North Bank debits Jellux’s account and wires $5 million to South Bank with instructions to credit $5 million to Perot’s account.